Lou-Flan/bot-dog/README.md

 ## Run Options

-> Please make sure your computer volume is turned on before running the application.

 For a more personalised experience, run the application by inputting the following command.
+Please make sure your computer volume is turned on before running the application.

 ```
 $ ruby bot-dog.rb